thedulguun/mandal-ecom-app-api/ai-os/ai-rules.md

 - All OS files include the metadata header defined in `ai-os-schema.md` and share the current `OS-Version`.
 - Summaries must not conflict with core OS files.
 Workflows must respect permissions in this document.
 - When ambiguity or inconsistency is detected, pause and request clarification before proceeding.

+## Dev Note
+- I'm new to this whole API thing.
+- When you use tech nouns like CORS, API, proxy, etc., explain things simply and add short bracketed notes after the tech names so I learn both the name and what it means.